soundpress/RulesOfNYC/docs/c35/index.rst

    (2) Public funds cap.

       (i) The Board shall determine, pursuant to § 3-705(7)(a) of the Code, whether a participant is opposed by another candidate who has spent or contracted or obligated to spend, or received in loans or contributions, or both, an amount which in the aggregate exceeds one-fifth of the expenditure limit applicable to the participant.
-Such determination shall be made pursuant to Rule 7-03.
+Such determination shall be made pursuant to 52 RCNY § 7-03.

       (ii) Participants seeking additional public funds, pursuant to § 3-705(7)(b) of the Code must file a signed statement with the Board, pursuant to § 3-705(7)(b) no later than the due date for the disclosure statement immediately preceding the public funds payment for which the participant is seeking to receive the additional public funds; provided, however, that participants seeking to receive the additional public funds on the first date payments are made by the Board after the optional early public funds payment, must file the signed statement with the Board no later than the day before the first date the Board of Elections conducts hearings on any ballot petition filed by any candidate seeking nomination for election in any primary occurring in the same election cycle for which the candidate is seeking nomination for election, without regard to whether such hearings are related to a petition filed by an opponent of the participant.